 the shapewave project started from a do not pierce membrane material that’s perfectly airtight to begin with axiom

 Applications for the shapewave technology are numerous.
 Objects moving through water like boat hulls, boards and canoes, or through air like wings, sails, rotor blades and kites, will benefit from unmatched shape precision, combined with high stiffness, rigidity and a small packed down volume, all at low costs and with short development cycles.
 We're keeping an ever growing list of potential applications that is starting to look so wild we're adapting to the idea that the first commercial application won't even be on the list.

 The Airborne Wind Energy (AWE) industry provides a very interesting case for the shapewave tech.
-AWE deploys a variety of kite based systems generate electricity at a a fraction of the costs of comparable power wind turbines.
+AWE deploys a variety of kite based systems to generate electricity at a fraction of the installed costs of comparable power wind turbines.
 At the June 2022 AWEC2021 in Milan, the shapewave project was succesfully presented to the AWE community, as the shapewave tech allows to reduce drag, weight and complexity of such kites.
 Faster kites mean higher pull per m², allowing the AWE industry to step up its game.